BYU-ITC-210/BYU-ITC-210.github.io/S05-JsDomEvents.md

 ## Attaching Events Using addEventListener()

 Some events are likely to be used by several different libraries.
-For those, it's better to use `addEventListener() because it will add your event handler while preserving all existing handlers.
+For those, it's better to use `addEventListener()` because it will add your event handler while preserving all existing handlers.

+> This is the preferred method for attaching events from JavaScript.

 A good example is the `window.onload` event which is triggered when the document has finished loading.